codama-idl/codama/README.md

     kinobi.accept(renderRustVisitor('clients/rust/src/generated', { ... }));
     ```

 -   **Registering your Kinobi IDL on-chain** (_Coming soon_).
-Perhaps the biggest benefit from having a Kinobi IDL from your program is that you can share it on-chain with the rest of the ecosystem.
+Perhaps the biggest benefit of having a Kinobi IDL from your program is that you can share it on-chain with the rest of the ecosystem.
 This means explorers may now use this information to provide a better experience for users of your programs.
 Additionally, anyone can now grab your Kinobi IDL, select the portion they are interested in and benefit from the same ecosystem of Kinobi visitors to iterate over it.
-For instance, an app could decide to grab the IDLs of all programs they depend on, filter out the accounts and instructions they don’t need and generate a bespoke client for their app that only contains the functions the app need.
+For instance, an app could decide to grab the IDLs of all programs they depend on, filter out the accounts and instructions they don’t need and generate a bespoke client for their app that only contains the functions the app needs.
 -   **Rendering CLIs** (_Not yet available_).
 Whilst not available yet, we can imagine a set of CLI tools that can be generated from our Kinobi IDL (much like our clients) so that end-users can fetch decoded accounts and send instructions directly from their Terminal.
 -   **Rendering documentation** (_Not yet available_).
 Similarly to CLI tools, we may easily generate documentation in various formats from the information held by our Kinobi IDL.